Changelog

 - **Curator's cross-tradition congruences as named syntheses.** Each summary surfaces the FMC curator's explicit cross-tradition observations (e.g. *De Anima*'s tripartite soul ↔ Vedanta's *pancha-kosha* ↔ Plotinus's nous-triad ↔ Kabbalah's *nefesh / ruach / neshamah*) as paraphrase the curator owns, never as quotes from those traditions.

-Discipline reminder: only `fetch_source_chapter` is quote-safe (`quote_safe=true`). `fetch_source_summary`, `find_source_chapters_for_ga_locus`, and every `steiner_loci.statement` field are FMC-curatorial paraphrase (`quote_safe=false`) — they capture the verified loci but they never go inside quotation marks.
+Discipline: only `fetch_source_chapter` is quote-safe (`quote_safe=true`). `fetch_source_summary`, `find_source_chapters_for_ga_locus`, and every `steiner_loci.statement` field are FMC-curatorial paraphrase (`quote_safe=false`) — they capture the verified loci but they never go inside quotation marks.

 ### Added